Proctitis

-Proctitis is an inflammation of the anus and the lining of the rectum, affecting only the last 6 inches of the rectum.
+Proctitis or anusitis is an inflammation of the anus and the lining of the rectum, affecting only the last 6 inches of the rectum.

 Signs and symptoms

 A common symptom is a continual urge to have a bowel movement—the rectum could feel full or have constipation.
 Another is tenderness and mild irritation in the rectum and anal region.
 A serious symptom is pus and blood in the discharge, accompanied by cramps and pain during the bowel movement.
 If there is severe bleeding, anemia can result, showing symptoms such as pale skin, irritability, weakness, dizziness, brittle nails, and shortness of breath.

 Symptoms are ineffectual straining to empty the bowels, diarrhea, rectal bleeding and possible discharge, a feeling of not having adequately emptied the bowels, involuntary spasms and cramping during bowel movements, left-sided abdominal pain, passage of mucus through the rectum, and anorectal pain.